inmo-jang/inmo-jang.github.io/index.md

 I joined Spotify in August 2021, initially for a sabbatical and then switching to a permanent role in April 2022 as Staff Research Scientist.

-I maintain a part-time faculty position at TU Delft until the end of 2023.
+I maintain a part-time faculty position at TU Delft.
 I have been working as staff member (first as Assistant Professor and since 2018 as Associate Professor) at the [Web Information Systems group](http://www.wis.ewi.tudelft.nl/), [Delft University of Technology](http://www.tudelft.nl/) since 2013.
 Between 2011 and 2012 I was a Postdoc in the same group.
 I received my PhD in 2010 from the [University of Twente](https://www.utwente.nl/), where I worked in the [Human Media Interaction group](http://hmi.ewi.utwente.nl/).